 Hold cocktail hour before the ceremony

 We’re willing to bet that the majority of the weddings that you have attended have started with the ceremony, continued with cocktail hour, and are followed by the reception.
 Holding cocktail hour before the ceremony has a few benefits.
 First, your guests won’t be rushing to get to the ceremony in time.
 Instead, they can have a refreshing beverage before the ceremony and visit with some of the other guests they may not have seen in a while.
 Further, starting with cocktail hour can break the ice and raise the energy leading into the ceremony.
+In Arizona, you can count on about 300 days of beautiful sunshine, so this is the perfect opportunity to offer a sparkling drink to get the celebrations started.

 Upgrade your theme by going with a palette of colors